 Normal day, let me be aware of the treasure you are.
 Let me learn from you, love you, bless you before you depart.
 Let me not pass you by in quest of some rare and perfect tomorrow.” –Mary Jean Iron.

-Yoga mat on the floor, I peered up at the room from a Chihuahua’s vantage point and stretched my arm far over my head just as instructed.
+Yoga mat on the floor, I peered up at the room from a Chihuahua’s vantage point and stretched my arms far over my head just as instructed.
 A large window faced me with an enormous Schefflera in front of it.
-Each long stem stretched out in a different direction; the huge leaves seemed to grin back at me saying ”It was your idea to try Yoga, miss healthy pants.”
+Each long stem stretched out in a different direction; the huge leaves seemed to grin back at me, saying, “It was your idea to try yoga, miss healthy pants.”

-A restorative Yoga session, so not much was required of me-a good thing since this was my first ever Yoga class and I had widespread arthritis pain and multiple disc pain to contend with.
-My mind traveled back to when I did not have this level of pain constantly and sadness covered me.
+A restorative yoga session, so not much was required of me-a good thing since this was my first ever Yoga class, and I had widespread arthritis pain and spinal disc pain to contend with.
+My mind traveled back to when I did not have this level of pain constantly, and sadness covered me.
 I wanted to curl up on my mat and weep; I longed for a miracle.

-But lying on my Yoga mat I had my miracle-that I was able to be there at all.
+But lying on my yoga mat, I had my miracle-that I was able to be there at all.
 In fact, I am stunned that I am able to do so many of the things I do.
-There are magnificent things in my life, many that I am aware of and certainly those I have been too dull-witted to see.
+There are marvelous things in my life, many that I am aware of and certainly those I have been too dull-witted to see.

-At a concert I heard Amy Grant say that one morning she was getting coffee when her young son came in.
+I heard Amy Grant say that one morning she was getting coffee when her young son came in.
 She picked him up and put him up on the kitchen counter in front of her.
-She was stroking his hair and reflecting on how much she loved him and the miracle that he was, when he said “Mommy, you have really bad breath!”
+She was stroking his hair and reflecting on how much she loved him and the miracle that he was when he said, “Mommy, you have really bad breath!”
 There it was, the extraordinary right next to the commonplace!
 This is life.